shekhirin/zenly-task/README.md

 ## Key Points
 ### Architecture
-- NATS uses subject per stream for user geolocations
+- NATS uses 1 subject per 1 user
-- gRPC publish stream [calls enrichers](zenly/enrich.go) and publishes the enriched geolocation to the NATS subject
+- **gRPC publish stream** [calls enrichers](zenly/enrich.go) and publishes the enriched geolocation to the NATS subject
 - Each enricher has 100ms to complete and returns [SetFunc](zenly/enricher/enricher.go) to set the value to the geolocation if the context isn't timeout-ed yet
 - Enrichers are supposed to use [services](zenly/service) to get external data (e.g. [weather enricher](zenly/enricher/weather.go) uses [weather service](zenly/service/weather/service.go) to get fake weather data at location)
-- gRPC subscribe stream subscribes to multiple NATS subjects using [MultiSub](zenly/bus/nats/multisub/multisub.go) with message handler sending all incoming enriched geolocations to client
+- **gRPC subscribe stream** subscribes to multiple NATS subjects using [MultiSub](zenly/bus/nats/multisub/multisub.go) with message handler sending all incoming enriched geolocations to client

+### Scalability
+All parts of the system can be scaled easily:
+- Vertical scaling through spawning more application instances isn't needed, since it's go with beautiful goroutines eating all the resources available
+- Horizontal scaling can be done through setting up more nodes or pods (in terms of k8s) and [adding a load balancer like Linkerd](https://kubernetes.io/blog/2018/11/07/grpc-load-balancing-on-kubernetes-without-tears/#grpc-load-balancing-on-kubernetes-with-linkerd) that allows balancing requests across connections
+- NATS can be [put into a cluster](https://docs.nats.io/nats-server/configuration/clustering) to have more throughput and less downtime, then each server in a cluster can be added to the app through `-nats-servers` flag
+- More kafka brokers can be added through `-kafka-brokers` flag

 ### Monitoring:
-- Enriching process reports each enricher's time and result (timeout / in time), and total enriching time and finish reason (complete / timeout)
+- Enriching process reports each enricher's time with result (in time / timeout) and total enriching time with finish reason (complete / timeout)
-- Grafana at http://localhost:3000/ with username `admin` and password `admin`
+- Grafana lives at http://localhost:3000/ with username `admin` and password `admin`